projectcalico/calico/docs/source/calico-neutron-api.rst

   The network ID still controls which Neutron network the port is attached to, and therefore still controls which Neutron subnets it will be placed in.
-  However, as per the note in :ref:`neutron-api-networks`, the Neutron network that a port is placed in does not affect which machines in the deplyoment it can contact.
+  However, as per the note in :ref:`neutron-api-networks`, the Neutron network that a port is placed in does not affect which machines in the deployment it can contact.

 Extended Attributes: Port Binding Attributes